Lukaku equals Ronaldo goalscoring record as Man Utd loanee continues to impress in Italy | Goal.com

 The goals were Lukaku’s eighth and ninth in the league since his switch from Manchester United, who drew a blank in a 1-0 defeat at Bournemouth earlier in the day.

-The former Chelsea and Everton striker is the first player to score nine or more in their first eleven Serie A games for Inter since Brazilian legend Ronaldo in the 1997-98 season.
+The former Chelsea and Everton striker is the first player to score nine or more in their first 11 Serie A games for Inter since Brazilian legend Ronaldo in the 1997-98 season.

 Ronaldo finished that season with 25 goals in the league, and 34 in all competitions.